adibzailan/system_specs_generator/README.md

 python run-system_specs_generator.py
 ```

 Follow the on-screen prompts to select which sections to include in your report and choose where to save the output file.
+The generated file will have a timestamp in the format "YYYYMMDD_HHMM" appended to its name.

 ## Output Example